Changissnz/selfinterest/README.md

 may coincidentally lead to their becoming socially known, by the institutional light of prestige shone on them.
-This is a perspective that assumes the will of each human being is that for what the human being comprehends as their self-interest, and the notion of the human being's lack of autonomy that could be dualistically be considered selflessness is, in fact, a denial of their self-interest, placing them on the same level as botanical life.
+This is a perspective that assumes the will of each human being is that for what the human being comprehends as their self-interest, and the notion of the human being's lack of autonomy that could be dualistically considered selflessness is, in fact, a denial of their self-interest, placing them on the same level as botanical life.
 The roles assigned to a human being and recognized by other human beings encourage presumptions about that human being, and these presumptions may, in turn, be completely